Abdel Fattah el-Sisi: Coup d'état and Rabaa massacre

-On 3 August 2013, el-Sisi gave his first interview since the overthrow of President Mohamed Morsi.
-Speaking to The Washington Post, he criticised the US response and accused the Obama administration of disregarding the Egyptian popular will and of providing insufficient support amid threats of a civil war, saying, "You left the Egyptians.
+On 3 August 2013, Sisi gave his first interview since the overthrow of Mohamed Morsi.
+Speaking to The Washington Post, he criticised the US response, and accused the Obama administration of disregarding the Egyptian popular will and of providing insufficient support amid threats of a civil war, saying, "You left the Egyptians.
 You turned your back on the Egyptians and they won't forget that."

-On 6 October war anniversary in 2013, el-Sisi announced that the army was committed to the popular mandate of 26 July 2013: "We are committed, in front of God, to the Egyptian and Arab people that we will protect Egypt, the Egyptians and their free will."During the anniversary celebration that year, General el-Sisi invited the Emirati, Iraqi, Bahraini, Moroccan and Jordanian defense ministers to celebrate with him.
-During his speech he said in a warning way that the Egyptian people "will never forget who stood with them or against them".
-El-Sisi described 6 October as "a day to celebrate for all Arabs", hoping for the "unification of Arabs".
-He also thanked "Egypt's Arab brothers, who stood by its side."
-El-Sisi commented on the relationship between the Egyptian army and Egyptian people, saying that it is hard to break.
-El-Sisi said: "We would die before you [the Egyptian people] would feel pain".
-He also compared the Egyptian army to the Pyramid, saying that "it cannot be broken".
+On the 40th anniversary of the Yom Kippur War (also known as the October War) on 6 October 2013, Sisi called for the "unification of Arabs" during a ceremony attended by the ministers of defence of the UAE, Bahrain, Morocco, Jordan and Iraq.
+He declared the Egyptian army's solidarity with anti-Morsi rallies and commented that the relationship between the army and people was "hard to break", adding: "We would die before you [the Egyptian people] would feel pain".
+He also compared the army to the Great Pyramid of Giza, saying that "it cannot be broken".

 Civil liberties

-After Sisi had ousted president Morsi and disbanded the Shura Council, in September 2013 interim president Adly Mansour temporarily decreed that ministers could award contracts without a request for tender.
+After Sisi had removed Morsi from office and disbanded the Egyptian Senate, in September 2013 interim president Adly Mansour temporarily decreed that ministers could award contracts without a request for tender.
 In the next month, the government awarded building contracts worth approximately one billion dollars to the Egyptian Army.
 In April 2014, the interim government's Investment Law banned appeals against government contracts.

-Also in September 2013, the interim government removed pre-trial detention limits for certain crimes, allowing unconvicted political dissidents to remain in detention indefinitely.
-In November 2013, el-Sisi's government banned protests in an attempt to combat the growing pro-Brotherhood unrest; the police arrested thousands of Egyptians using the new law.
+Also in September 2013, the interim government removed pre-trial detention limits for certain crimes, allowing certain individuals remain in detention indefinitely.
+In November 2013, the interim government temporarily banned protests in an attempt to combat the growing pro-Brotherhood unrest; the police arrested thousands of Egyptians using the new law.

-On 24 March 2014, an Egyptian court sentenced 529 members of the Muslim Brotherhood to death, following an attack on a police station in 2013, an act described by Amnesty International as "the largest single batch of simultaneous death sentences we've seen in recent years […] anywhere in the world".
+On 24 March 2014, an Egyptian court sentenced 529 members of the Muslim Brotherhood to death, following an attack on a police station in 2013, an act described by Amnesty International as "the largest single batch of simultaneous death sentences we've seen in recent years [...] anywhere in the world".
 The BBC reported that by May 2016, approximately 40,000 people, mostly Brotherhood members or loyalists, had been imprisoned since Morsi's overthrow.